-Mobile broadband is a brilliant way of getting online when you’re on the move, allowing you do everything you would on a home connection – whether that’s sending emails, surfing the web and even streaming video and music — wherever you are.
+Mobile broadband is an easy way of getting online when you’re on the move, allowing you do everything you would on a home connection — like sending e-mails, browsing the internet and even streaming video and music — wherever you are.

-The arrival of 4G services in select areas of the UK means that mobile broadband is now faster than ever, making mobile internet an even more viable alternative to a fixed line connection.
+The arrival of 4G services in most of the UK means that mobile broadband is now faster than ever, making mobile internet an even more viable alternative to a fixed line connection.

 As the name suggests, mobile broadband is a service you can connect to on the go.
-Mobile broadband gives you access to the internet on a laptop computer wherever there is a mobile phone signal.
+Mobile broadband gives you access to the internet on a laptop computer wherever there's a mobile phone signal.

 Mobile broadband is accessed using a dongle, USB modem or MiFi.
-Simply plug one of these mobile broadband modems into your laptop or PC or connect wirelessly with a MiFi and you can instantly access the internet.
+Simply plug one of these mobile broadband modems into your computer or connect wirelessly with a MiFi and you can instantly access the internet.

 This means that everything you need for your mobile broadband connection is on the USB stick.
 Better yet, the stick is powered by your computer, so doesn’t require an external power cable.